Education in K - 12 Schools

 Hosting high school teachers and students for research

-Our most recent high school group (summer 2012), tested a new tool to make 3-dimensional models of geological field locations.
+Last year's high school group (summer 2012), tested a new tool to make 3-dimensional models of geological field locations.
 They started by taking photos of various objects in the laboratory and using software to make 3-dimensional models from these photos.
 They then tested this approach on actual geological features at Vasquez Rocks, and presented their findings at a TO seminar on Sept 4.
 See slides or video (presentation starts about halfway through video)

 © Tectonics Observatory :: California Institute of Technology

-Last updated: May 6, 2013 :: Contact Us
+Last updated: July 11, 2013 :: Contact Us

 Tectonics Observatory